Banking Regulation 2025

 Principal Laws and Regulations Governing the Banking Sector

-Rules, regulations, directions and guidelines on issues relating to banking and the financial sector are issued by the Reserve Bank of India (RBI) under the Reserve Bank of India Act, 1934 (the “RBI Act”) and the BRA.
-These guidelines/directions lay down prudential norms on income recognition, asset classification and provisioning, know-your-customer directions, rules regarding acquisition/holding of shares in banking companies, fit and proper criteria for directors on the board of banking companies, guidelines for securitisation of assets, transfer of loan exposures, among others.
+Rules, regulations, directions and guidelines on issues relating to banking and the financial sector are issued by the Reserve Bank of India (the “RBI”) under the Reserve Bank of India Act, 1934 (the “RBI Act”) and the BRA.
+These guidelines/directions lay down:

-The Foreign Exchange Management Act, 1999 governs cross-border transactions and related issues, and provides, among other things, the framework for licensing of banking and other institutions as authorised dealers in foreign exchange.
+The Foreign Exchange Management Act, 1999 governs cross-border transactions and related issues, and provides, among other things, the framework for the licensing of banking and other institutions as authorised dealers in foreign exchange.

 Other legislation relevant to the banking sector includes: